pranaboy72/Haptic_Device/README.md

 <img src="https://user-images.githubusercontent.com/86711384/185094723-173a92b6-c9d8-4331-bbb4-4b33bd3f4b2e.png" width="400" height="250"/>

 With Arduino Uno & Dynamixel XH430V350R (https://www.robotis.com/shop/item.php?it_id=902-0129-000)
-we made a controller that can control front two links intuitively & minutely.
+I made a controller that can control front two links intuitively & minutely.

-We added haptic function which helps the controller to share senses with the robot.
+It has haptic function which helps the controller to share senses with the robot.

 There were some limits imitating haptic function with arduino.
-But we implemented haptic functionality by only sharing controller's sense to the robot.
+But I implemented haptic functionality by only sharing controller's sense to the robot.

 ### link_robcon
-With using motor_haptic_1 code, we linked controller and robot.
+Linked controller and robot.
-We got the medium angle of the controller by forward kinematics.
+Calculated the medium angle of the controller by forward kinematics.
-We substituted the angles of controller to the motor in the robot, and achieved same movement with each other.
+Substituted the angles of controller to the motor in the robot, and achieved same movement with each other.

 In the code,
 a,b : Each length of controller links